The Ten Commandments

 Lying is the Root of Evil

 The most important ingredient to building a moral society is truth, both inside and outside a courtroom.
 The prohibition against "bearing false witness" does not only demands that truth reign supreme in a trial, but that it is a societal value throughout the culture.
 Bad things happen when people believe lies.
 With truth, we can build a decent society.
 Without it, even the other nine commandments won't help.
+This video is part of our series on the Ten Commandments.

 Do Not Covet